 How to get help

 Much is documented in the help documentation.
 In particular, descriptions of each model, the equations used and appropriate references.
 This should always be the first place to go with questions.
 Also note that the bottom information bar on SasView often has useful information.
-Other available sources are
+Other places to look are:

 - Links to our tutorials (in PDF format)